JJWallis/hangman-app/README.md

 }
 ```

 Once again, I was really proud of the above code because it utilises a lot of efficient logic and techniques which I had only recently learnt in my JavaScript journey.
-The `isPlaying` variable uses the traditional 'is' naming convention when some form of funcion or logic is returning a value/producing an outcome based on some form of boolean logic.
+The `isPlaying` variable uses the traditional 'is' naming convention when some form of funcion or logic is returning a value or producing an outcome based on some form of boolean logic.

-Although I had already used regular expressions by this project, I was still proud of my ability to create one on the fly without needing to research how.
-They can certainly be a very powerful and organised technique to reach for when validating users input.
+Although I had already used regular expressions before this project, I was still proud of my ability to create one on the fly for this purpose without needing to research how.
+They can certainly be a very powerful feature of the language to reach for when validating user's input.

 ### Continued development

 In regards to storing the words which were used in the game, I chose to hardcode them into an array manually to test if my random number selection logic worked.
 However, in the future I realise you would pull this kind of data from an external API, which could therefore be much more dynamic in creating different topics and word lengths.

-I kept track of the game's 'state' through multiple number variables in the global scope, which in the future I will try to refactor by potentially using an object to contain all of them, or reverse their individual logic for multiple purposes (if one increaes then another should decrease).
+I kept track of the game's 'state' through multiple number variables in the global scope, which in the future I will try to refactor by potentially using an object to contain all of them, or reverse their individual logic for multiple purposes (if one increaes then the other should decrease).

 I also used ES6 modules to import the string based hangman images into my primary app, yet not for the rest of the project.
 For future projects I would like to explore refactoring my code further by modelling the whole app with modules, even though at the current time I find it easier to organise myself within one file.